janiluuk/remidi/README.md

 - Multiple user support (max 16, amount of max midi channels), preferably in the same network.
 - Works through internal network (LAN / WLAN) and Bluetooth LE connections.
 - Attaches as normal USB device on host machine.
 (OS X / Windows / Linux / RPI), so no extra hacks needed.
 - Supports playing back the audio from remote host.
-(Headphones or speaker)
+(Headphones, external speaker, bluetooth, chromecast, or borderline stable airplay )
 - Record / manage your performances.
 Fetch your recordings easily through shared network drive.
 - Includes 1 USB port license for free, for 2 or more simultaneous controllers per Remidi-device, third party license is needed.